Billy Joe Saunders: Saunders vs. Lemieux

 Although the Golovkin vs. Canelo fight ended in a split draw, Saunders still pursued a unification fight next.
-After weeks of going back and forth with former IBF champion David Lemieux (38-3, 33 KOs) on Twitter, on 10 October, the WBO ordered them to meet in a mandatory fight with both camps having 30 days to negotiate a fight, which would likely take place early in 2018.
+After weeks of going back and forth with former IBF champion David Lemieux (38–3, 33 KOs) on Twitter, on 10 October, the WBO ordered them to meet in a mandatory fight with both camps having 30 days to negotiate a fight, which would likely take place early in 2018.
 On 16 October, Lemieux's manager Camille Estephan stated the negotiations were going well for the fight and could possibly take place at the Bell Centre in Canada on 16 December 2017.
 He also stated that HBO were interested showcasing the fight.
 On 17 October, WBO confirmed the fight had been signed to take place at the new Place Bell in Laval, Quebec.
 Saunders won the bout, retaining his WBO title for the third time.
 The judges scored the fight 120–108, 117–111, and 118–110.
 Both HBO and ESPN scored it a clear 120–108 for Saunders.
 In the post-fight, Saunders called out Golovkin, "Golovkin, you keep saying you want my WBO belt.
 Fight me now.
 You'll be punching fresh air."
 CompuBox showed that Saunders landed 165 of 430 punches (38%) and Lemieux landed 67 of his 356 thrown (19%).
 Saunders earned a minimum $1 million purse while Lemieux took home a $500,000 guaranteed purse.
 The fight, which marked Saunders's first appearance on HBO, averaged 716,000 viewers, peaking at 775,000 viewers.

 Inactivity

-On 17 January 2018, Warren announced that Saunders would make a fourth defence of his WBO title at The O2 Arena in London, on the same card Terry Flanagan fights Maurice Hooker for the vacant WBO junior-lightweight title on 14 April.
+On 17 January 2018, Warren announced that Saunders would make a fourth defence of his WBO title at The O2 Arena in London, on the same card Terry Flanagan was to fight Maurice Hooker for the vacant WBO junior-lightweight title on 14 April.
 The bout would be a 'stay busy' fight for Saunders whilst Golovkin and Álvarez negotiate a rematch for May 2018.
 A few names listed as Saunders' potential opponents were Martin Murray, Conrad Cummings, Rafael Bejaran and Jason Quigley.
-Two days later, it was confirmed that 4-time world title challenger Murray (36-4-1, 17 KOs) would be Saunders next opponent, with the fight being billed as 'Battle of Britain' on BT Sport.
+Two days later, it was confirmed that 4-time world title challenger Murray (36–4–1, 17 KOs) would be Saunders next opponent, with the fight being billed as 'Battle of Britain' on BT Sport.
 On 20 March, Saunders suffered a hand injury in training forcing the card to be cancelled, however the fight was quickly rescheduled for 23 June 2018 at the same arena.
 On 3 June, Murray announced via his Instagram page that Saunders' had once again pulled out of the fight citing a hamstring injury.
 Saunders later tweeted, "You have your ups in boxing, but last three months have been downs, sorry to Martin and the fans, be back soon."
 Murray was not convinced about the injury as he stated Saunders had long been after a big money fight with either Canelo Álvarez or Gennady Golovkin.